TimeMachine1994/081925-SvelteTweb/Old Docs01/docs/091825-LocationAndMoreRefactor.md

 ## Success Criteria

-- [ ] All service details stored in Memorial collection only
+- [ ] All service details stored in Event collection only
-- [ ] Calculator successfully reads/writes service data to Memorial
+- [ ] Calculator successfully reads/writes service data to Event
 - [ ] LivestreamConfig contains only booking-specific data
 - [ ] No data duplication between collections
 - [ ] All existing functionality preserved